mateuszkosmider/adobe-dtm-module/README.md

 # adobe-dtm-module
 ### Adobe Dynamic Tag Management

-This is a Javascript module that implement Adobe Dynamic Tag Management.
+This is a Typescript module that implement Adobe Dynamic Tag Management.
 It is designed to use [AdobeDTM](https://docs.adobe.com/content/help/en/dtm/using/dtm-home.html) snippet.

 ## Installation